The English Major

 Majors and their advisers plan individual programs to meet these requirements: majors are urged to take their gateway requirements as early as possible in their college careers.
 No more than two courses (6 hours) taken elsewhere may be counted toward the 24 hours of 300-level English courses required for the major.
 This limitation applies to courses taught in approved non-Wake Forest programs, not to courses in programs offered or sponsored by Wake Forest.

 For a checklist of requirements for the major, click here.

-*Students declaring the major in Spring 2020 and following will take an additional gateway course—ENG290, “Foundations in Literary Criticism”—instead of ENG 399, the Senior Seminar.
+*Students declaring the major in spring 2019 and following will take an additional gateway course—ENG 290, “Foundations in Literary Criticism”—instead of ENG 399, the Senior Seminar.

 Major Gateway Courses

 The courses for the English major must include the gateway course ENG 265; and either of the two gateway courses ENG 266 or ENG 275.
 All prospective English majors should take ENG 265, 266 or 275 for their Division II literature requirement, rather than the 100 level courses (ENG 150, 165, 175, 185, 190).